wandb/docs/content/guides/hosting/iam/access-management/manage-organization.md

 3. Within the **Privacy** section, toggle the "Recommend new users with matching email domains join this team upon signing up" option.

 {{% /tab %}}
-{{% tab header="Dedicated or Self-Managed" value="dedicated" %}}
+{{% tab header="Dedicated or Self-managed" value="dedicated" %}}
-Reach out to your W&B Account Team if you use Dedicated or Self-Managed deployment type to configure domain capture.
-Once configured, your W&B SaaS instance automatically prompts users who create a W&B account with your company email address to contact your administrator to request access to your Dedicated or Self-Managed instance.
+Reach out to your W&B Account Team if you use Dedicated or Self-managed deployment type to configure domain capture.
+Once configured, your W&B SaaS instance automatically prompts users who create a W&B account with your company email address to contact your administrator to request access to your Dedicated or Self-managed instance.

 | | With domain capture | Without domain capture |
 | ----- | ----- | -----|